fabian-gubler/.dotfiles/README.md

 The following are a list of some of the benefits of this system:

 ### NixOS
+#### Declared Configuration
-- Declared Configuration for the entire system (Write once, bootstrap anytime)
+- Declared configuration for the entire system.
+- Has to be written once, easily bootstrap anytime

+#### Reproducibility
-- Reproducible Builds (Reliability & Stability)
+- Reproducible Builds using Lock files
+- Easily go back to previous states of entire systems (like timeshift)

 ### Nixpkgs & Home-Manager
+#### Vast amount
-- Biggest Offering of Packages
+- Biggest Offering of Packages (bigger than AUR)
+- Fairly good maintained (otherwise overlay to fix)

-- Access on Multiple Hosts (works on Linux, WSL, Darwin based systems)
+#### Access on Multiple Hosts
+- Reuse on all platforms: Linux, WSL, Darwin based systems
+- Create alternative versions of configuration (e.g. server, desktop, laptop)

 ### Nix Language
+#### Package Management
+- Distro-agnostic
-- Great for building & maintaining personal, distro-agnostic packages
+- Nix is great for building & maintaining personal packages

+#### Dev Environments
-- Useful for reproducible development environments (shell.nix) & declarative docker images
+- Useful for reproducible development environments (shell.nix)
+- Declarative docker images